[ BACKGROUND COLOR BLOCK-1 ]

 Here are some of the key ways 409A valuations differ from pre/post-money valuations.

 409A providers charge between $1.2k and $11k per 409A valuation, depending on company stage.
-AngelList Stack combines fast 409A valuations with modern equity management in Starter and Growth plans.
+AngelList Build combines fast 409A valuations with modern equity management in our Growth plan.

 VCs generally accept that 409A valuations are immaterial to pre/post-money valuations.
 But founders who aren’t vigilant about maintaining up-to-date 409A valuations may raise a red flag to investors.
 As such, it's important that founders manage 409A valuations diligently for the benefit of their employees and other shareholders.

 Get started with AngelList educational articles in your inbox.